orblivion/lbry-wallet-sync-draft/spec/sync.md

     Note right of Device B: Error Recovery Mode
 ```

-# Dishonest Server - Merging Divergent Histories
+# Dishonest Server - Allowing overwrites

-Let's say the dishonest (or maybe buggy) server is split into states: ServerX and ServerY, with the goal of trying to trick the devices into an inconsistent sync state.
-This would be a situation where the sequence numbers are the same, the data may be similar, but it's not exactly the same.
+Let's say the dishonest (or maybe buggy) server stops properly blocking wallet updates in case of conflict.
+Specifically, if two different clients push to the same sequence one after the other, it will overwrite the former with the latter, whereas an honest server would block the second one to let it know to pull and merge first.

-The servers will start the with the same state, and both devices are up to date.
-The current walletState has a sequence of 5 and was pushed by Device B. (sequence 4 was previously pushed by Device A).
+In this example, the servers will start the with the same state, and both devices are up to date.
+The current walletState has a sequence of 5 and was pushed by Device B. Sequence 4 was previously pushed by Device A. This is reflected in `lastSynced`.

 ```mermaid
   sequenceDiagram